elastos/Elastos.Node/docs/dpos-setup.md

 DPoS nodes only require ELA nodes to be installed

 ### Preparation
-1. DPoS Supernode Ops please read[security](archives/security.md)
+1. DPoS Supernode Ops please read [security](archives/security.md)
 2. DPoS Supernode Ops please configure your server according to the server [requirements](overview/requirements.md)

 ### ELA node setup
-1. A tool to quickly deploy nodes[node.sh](step-by-step-setup/installing-node.sh.md)
+1. A tool to quickly deploy nodes [node.sh](step-by-step-setup/installing-node.sh.md)
 2. The [ela](step-by-step-setup/installing-programs/installing-elastos-ela.md) node is deployed and the nodepublickey is bound using Essentials
-3. [Start ela](step-by-step-setup/starting-programs.md)node to synchronize block data on the main network
+3. [Start ela](step-by-step-setup/starting-programs.md) node to synchronize block data on the main network

 4. Check the status of a node
     The **status** command will show all programs (chains) are **Running**.
 Watch the **Height** to make sure the chains are **synchronized**.